jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

    - Key: `AzureQueueConnectionString`

-   - Value: Enter the Connection String for the **Azure Storage Account** just created.
+   - Value: Enter the Connection String for the **Azure Storage Account** you just created and saved to your notepad, and then hit OK

     ![In the App settings section for the App Service blade, the new entry for AzureQueueConnectionString is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image40.png "App settings section")